Commercially viable scandium deposits are rare, making widespread use of the metal tricky. However, there is indeed opportunity in the space.

-Furthermore, here is no formal buy/sell market today — scandium is not traded on an exchange and there are no terminal or futures markets.
+The US Department of Commerce and the International Trade Commission do not have specific data on trading for the metal.
+Furthermore, there is no formal buy/sell market today — scandium is not traded on an exchange and there are no terminal or futures markets.

 Production estimates are based on levels of trader activity and interest, as well as the knowledge that some traders deal in the critical metal from very small operations.

-The estimates also include consumers believed to be sourcing their own scandium through small, controlled recovery operations, but don’t consider amounts of the metal contained in the master alloys currently being sold from Russian stockpiles.
+The estimates also include consumers believed to be sourcing their own scandium through small, controlled recovery operations, but don’t consider amounts of the metal contained in the master alloy currently being sold from Russian stockpiles.

 Despite the lack of known, stable supply, scientists and engineers have been working hard to develop new products incorporating the metal.
 Scandium’s potential in high-tech applications is well documented.
 Highlights of the metal’s properties include:

-- Can be used in the creation of stronger, corrosion-resistant, heat-tolerant and weldable aluminum alloys for lightweight aircraft and automobiles
+- Can be used in the creation of stronger, corrosion-resistant, heat-tolerant and weldable aluminum alloys for lightweight aircraft and automobiles.

-- Outstanding electrical properties and heat resistance valuable for solid oxide fuel cells
+- Outstanding electrical properties and heat resistance valuable for solid oxide fuel cells.

-- Unique optical properties for high-intensity lamps
+- Unique optical properties for high-intensity lamps.